push04/stootapfinal/NETLIFY_DEPLOYMENT.md

 # Netlify Deployment Guide for Stootap

-This guide provides step-by-step instructions for deploying the Stootap business services platform to Netlify.
+This guide provides step-by-step instructions for deploying the Stootap business services platform to Netlify as a serverless application.

+## Architecture Overview

+Stootap has been configured to run on Netlify using:
+- **Frontend:** Vite-built React application (static files)
+- **Backend:** Express app wrapped as Netlify Functions (serverless)
+- **Database:** PostgreSQL with connection pooling (Supabase/Neon)
+- **Sessions:** Database-backed session storage (serverless-compatible)

 ## Prerequisites

 - GitHub repository with your Stootap code
 - Netlify account (sign up at https://netlify.com)
-- Database (Supabase or Neon)
+- Database (Supabase recommended, or Neon)
+- Node.js 20+ installed locally (for testing)

 ## Required Environment Variables